Budibase/website/content/blog/process-improvement-plan/index.md

 ### End-to-end solutions

 Low-code tools can also be used to create end-to-end solutions.
 Where discrete apps only cover specific parts of your business processes, end-to-end solutions deal with the process in its entirety.

-An example of this might be an [agency client portal](https://budibase.com/portals/templates/agency-client-portal-template/), which allows your business to manage all aspects of the project delivery process, in a single platform.

 This could include requirements gathering, project sign-off, communications, delivery, and billing.